-These right-wing rebels, including the Nicaraguan Democratic Force (Fuerza Democratica Nicaraguense or FDN), opposed the socialist "Sandinista" government of Nicaragua from 1979 until 1990.
+The Nicaragua contras were right-wing rebels who opposed the socialist "Sandinista" government that was active in Nicaragua from 1979 until 1990.
+They included the Nicaraguan Democratic Force (Fuerza Democratica Nicaraguense or FDN).
 In 1979, President Anastasio Somoza DeBayle, the dictator of Nicaragua, was overthrown by the socialist Sandinistan National Liberation Front.
-Somoza escaped to Miami, Florida, U.S.A., and that ended his rule in Nicaragua.
+Somoza escaped to Miami, Florida, U.S.A., which ended his rule in Nicaragua.
 The government of the Sandinista was not readily accepted by the people, although it made some progress in rehabilitating the people's plight against poverty and involving them in the political process.
 Meanwhile, the former national guard of Somoza had started to regroup, and allied themselves with other opposition organizations with the aim to topple the new socialist government.
-The US government somehow got into the picture, and funneled funds to help this so-called opposition, which collectively came to be known as the Contras.
+The US government got into the picture, and funneled funds to help this so-called opposition, which collectively came to be known as the Contras.

 3. U.S. Backing and Controversies